 To get the perfect fit and best audio experience, Apple offers an Ear Tip Fit Test for the AirPods Pro.
 After placing the AirPods Pro in each ear, Apple uses advanced algorithms and the microphones in each AirPod to measure the sound level in the ear and compare it to what’s coming from the speaker driver.
 The algorithm then detects whether the ear tip is the right size and has a good fit, or if it should be swapped out for another size to create a better seal.

 Replacement tips for the AirPods Pro are available if you contact Apple support and are priced at $4 for a pair.
 AirPods Pro owners who have purchased AppleCare+ appear to be able to get free replacement tips.

-AirPods Pro are sweat and water resistant with an IPX4 water resistance rating.
-That means the AirPods Pro have been tested and can hold up to splashing water from any direction, so they should hold up well to sweat and light rain.
+AirPods Pro are sweat and water-resistant with an IPX4 water resistance rating.
+That means the AirPods Pro has been tested and can hold up to splashing water from any direction, so they should hold up well to sweat and light rain.

 AirPods Pro should not be submerged in water and water exposure should be avoided as often as possible as Apple’s warranty does not cover water or sweat damage.

 Apple says that the sweat and water-resistant ratings are for non-water sports and exercise, and that sweat and water resistance are not permanent conditions and could decrease as a result of normal wear.